theodorecurtil/flink-kafka-poc/README.md

 ### Event producer

+The code for the event producer was sourced from [theCodingInterface](https://thecodinginterface.com/blog/kafka-source-sink-with-apache-flink-table-api/).

 The event producer is a containerized python application that randomly create sales events with schema {"seller_id": string, "amount_usd": integer, "sale_ts": integer}; where the `seller_id` is picked from a list of 4 ids; and `sale_ts` is the timestamp of the sale event, taken as the epoch time when the record is created.

 The records are pushed to the Kafka topic `sales-usd`.